 If you want to learn to play the violin, viola, cello, or string bass, this class is for you!
 Students will learn about different musical styles and develop technical skills and musicality.
 After learning how to play an instrument you amaze your friends and family during a culminating performance at the end of the year.
 No previous music experience required.
 (Year Long Class)

 Continue your musical journey in advanced strings.
 This group is for students who have played a string instrument (violin, viola, cello or bass) for at least one year.
+Private lessons on your instrument are encouraged but not required.
 This group will perform several times throughout the year including festivals, concerts and a performance at Disneyland.
-Prerequisite: Successful completion of Beginning Strings and/or instructor approval.
+Prerequisite: Successful completion of beginning strings and/or instructor approval.
 (Year Long Class)

 Chorus (Choir) (For ALL Grades) (W905):

 Do you like to sing or wish that you could sing better?
 Then this is the class for you!
 Choir is for students who want to learn how to sing or just love to sing.
-Students will learn how to adjust their singing for different genres of music including pop, jazz, classical, and musical theatre.
-Students will have opportunities to sing solos, however, you will never be forced to sing by yourself.
+Students will learn and develop their musicianship including how to read and write music notation, how to sing in different genres of music including pop, jazz, classical, and musical theatre, and will also have opportunities to sing solos.
 This group will perform several times throughout the year including festivals, concerts and a performance at Disneyland.
 There is no audition required.
 (Year Long Class)

-Discovery is a block of courses that will expose students to a variety of electives such as fine arts, computers, Spanish, and STEAM (Robotics).
+Discovery is a block of courses that will expose students to a variety of electives such as Early College Academy, Guidance, Robotics, and Spanish.

 Are you interested in engineering, technology, or design?
 Do you want opportunities to express your creativity and problem solving skills?
 Then robotics is the course for you!
 Join us as we work in collaborative groups to learn the fundamentals of computer programing, 3D modeling, electronics, and engineering while designing and building robots!
-All robotics students will also participate in projects that allow them to pursue their personal interests through a yearlong public service, entrepreneurial, or self-improvement project.
+All robotics students will also participate in Full STEAM Ahead projects that allow them to pursue their personal interests through a yearlong public service, entrepreneurial, or self-improvement project.
 Students will have opportunities to work with equipment including Arduinos, VEX IQ robotics, 3D printers, and more.
-Robotics students work on the Arduino open-source prototyping platform based on easy-to-use hardware and software.
 (Year Long Class)